wpower12/UnitGP/README.md

 </p>

-This project aims to find an optimal tree, that efficiently finds food in the simulation by mimicking the process of evolution through natural selection.
+This project aims to find an optimal tree, that efficiently finds food in the simulation, by mimicking the process of evolution through natural selection.
-Genetic programming evolves possible solutions by treating the decision trees as genomes, we can select and recombine these trees to generate new, possible solutions.
+Genetic programming evolves possible solutions by treating the decision trees as genomes.
+We can select and recombine these trees to generate new, possible solutions.

 ### TODO <a id="o_td"></a>